cncf/memorials/carolyn-van-slyck.md

 I will always remember that night session where we put together a Porter demo right before a developer conference.
 Although her schedule was quite packed, immediately she put everything aside and assisted me in building an end-to-end demo that amazed the audience 💝.

 Thank you, Carolyn, for everything you did for me and the open-source community. 🌈

+## Brian DeGeeter

+I had the pleasure of working with Carolyn the past couple of years on Porter.
+She was so welcoming, inquisitive and just fun to work with.
+She taught me so much about working as part of an open source community.
+Always striving to find that right balance of doing something well and meeting the pragmatic requirements of the real world.
+All along the way showing kindness, patience and a thirst to understand more about how her work helps others.
+We were all looking forward to many more years working together.
+I hope it brings just a touch of solace to her family and friends knowing she had such a positive impact on so many people.

+Rest in peace Carolyn